ionic-team/capacitor-docs/docs/plugins/overview/cordova.md

 npx cap sync
 ```

-> If the Cordova plugin has an [Ionic Native](https://ionicframework.com/docs/native) wrapper, you can also install it for TypeScript support:
+> If the Cordova plugin has an [`@awesome-cordova-plugins`](https://ionicframework.com/docs/native) wrapper, you can also install it for TypeScript support:
 >
 > ```bash
-> npm install @ionic-native/plugin-name
+> npm install @awesome-cordova-plugins/plugin-name
 > ```

 ## Updating Cordova Plugins